Minutiae - The Poems

 A mannequin sells faceless desire,

-In a city built to steal your attention, she asks:
+In a city built to turn your head, she asks:

 are you still paying attention?